Sydney Harbour Bridge, Taronga Zoo, The Rocks… in ONE Day!

 7. Sydney by night

-This Sydney itinerary aims at giving you the cream of the crop of Sydney in just one full day!
-You will experience all the native Australian animals in Taronga Zoo, you will see Sydney’s world-famous architecture and top sights around the harbour like the iconic Harbour Bridge and the Opera House, you will experience Sydney’s outstanding botanical garden and you will dive down into Sydney history in a fine museum centrally located in the historic precinct The Rocks.
+This Sydney itinerary aims to give you the cream of the crop of Sydney in just one full day!
+You will experience all the native Australian animals in Taronga Zoo, see Sydney’s world-famous architecture and top sights around the harbour, such as the iconic Harbour Bridge and the Opera House, experience Sydney’s outstanding botanical garden, and dive down into Sydney history in a fine museum centrally located in the historic precinct The Rocks.

-You will start out with the renowned Taronga Zoo featuring all kinds of Australian marsupials and other native animals.
-So if you haven’t got the opportunity to see them in the wild during your trip, at least you will get to see them here!
+You will start with the renowned Taronga Zoo, having all kinds of Australian marsupials and other native animals.
+So if you cannot see them in the wild during your trip, at least you will get to see them here!

-Beforehand you have checked opening hours and other info for Taronga Zoo – including how to get there from your Sydney accommodation, such that you can be at the Zoo when it opens in the morning.
-If you stay in central Sydney, the easiest way is probably to take one of the small Sydney Ferries from Circular Quay.
+Beforehand, you have checked opening hours and other info for Taronga Zoo – including how to get there from your Sydney accommodation so you can be at the Zoo when it opens in the morning.
+If you stay in central Sydney, the easiest way is to take one of the small Sydney Ferries from Circular Quay.
 Other options are the Zoo Express, The Sydney Harbour Eco Hopper and Fantasea Cruising Sydney.
-You can buy your Zoo tickets online on the Taronga Zoo website, if you prefer.
-Alternatively, you may buy them at the Wharf 4 ticket booth – to save time when you arrive at the Zoo.
+You can buy your Zoo tickets online on the Taronga Zoo website or at the Wharf 4 ticket booth – to save time when you arrive.
 The ferry ride is short – it takes just 12 minutes to cross over from Sydney CBD to Taronga Zoo on the opposite side of the harbour.
-The Sydney Ferries normally depart every 30 minutes (but do check it on the website to be certain).
+The Sydney Ferries normally depart every 30 minutes.

 Another thing you will have to decide beforehand is whether to bring a picnic or not to the Zoo.
-It features a picnic area, so you have the opportunity to have a picnic during your visit – if you like.
+There is a picnic area, so you can picnic during your visit – if you like.

-Taronga Zoo is located on a hillside.
-First thing to do when you arrive on the other side is to take the cable car – the Sky Safari – from the ferry terminal uphill to the highest point in the Zoo.
-It is included in your entry.
-This is the second ‘free tour’ you will get today.
-From the cable cars you have breathtaking views over Sydney and Sydney Harbour.
-At the same time you will get to see the animals from an unusual angle – from above – for instance the impressive elephants!
-View the Zoo map here.
+Taronga Zoo is on a hillside.
+The first thing to do when you arrive on the other side is to take the cable car – the Sky Safari – from the ferry terminal uphill to the highest point in the Zoo.
+That is the second ‘free tour’ you will get today.
+You have breathtaking views over Sydney and Sydney Harbour from the cable cars.
+At the same time, you will see the animals from an unusual angle – from above – for instance, the impressive elephants!

-Now, you will conveniently enough only have to walk downhill during your entire Zoo visit.
+Now, you will conveniently only have to walk downhill during your Zoo visit.

-If you have brought a picnic, that is your lunch – otherwise there are eating options at the Food Market.
+If you have brought a picnic, that is your lunch – otherwise, there are eating options at the Food Market.
 Check out Taronga’s website for today’s animal encounters, shows and talks.
-Additionally, you have the opportunity to participate in some climbing above the Zoo itself with the chance of spotting the animals beneath.
+Additionally, you can participate in some climbing above the Zoo itself with the chance of spotting the animals beneath.

 4-day itinerary for Sydney